What is LIBRE?

 Furthermore, LIBRE allows authors to upload collections of important references under specific thematic areas that the rest of the community can complement by adding new references and by rating the relevance of existing ones.
 These collectively-assembled “Open Bibliographies” provide a new way of organising research literature based on the wisdom of the community instead of some automated data mining algorithm depending on metadata attributions.

-After a trial period of a prototype, due to lack of funding the LIBRE project is currently on hold.
+After a trial period of a prototype, due to lack of funding the LIBRE project is currently inoperative.